Petroleum refining in the United States: Geography

 Most large refineries are near navigable waterways, especially seaports or Great Lakes ports.
 The single largest concentration of refineries is along the Gulf Coast.
 Although there are refineries in 30 states, just three states dominate US refining: Texas (47 operating refineries), Louisiana (19), and California (18).
 As of January 2015, these three states contain 45% of all US refineries and 59% of all US refining capacity.

 Products

 The three largest-volume products of US refineries are gasoline, fuel oil (including diesel fuel and home heating oil), and aviation fuel, which together make up more than 84 percent of output.

 Byproduct sulfur

 Petroleum refineries recover elemental sulfur as a byproduct.
 In 2012, US oil refineries recovered 7.4 million metric tons of sulfur, worth about $915 million, and amounting to 88% of the elemental sulfur produced in the US.
+Sulfur removal (as well as other contaminants) was a key theme of US refinery investment during 1990 to 2017 leading to additional sulfur production.
+New sulfur regulations enacted by the EPA have steadily reduced sulfur content.
+Since 2006, ultralow sulfur diesel with a maximum sulfur content of 15 ppm has been standard for on-road vehicles, extended to non-road vehicles in 2010, and to locomotives and marine vessels by 2012.
+Starting in January 2017, gasoline has been limited to an annual average of 10 ppm sulfur, with a maximum of 80 ppm allowed per batch at the refinery gate and up to 95 ppm downstream.
+At this point, nearly all road and industrial fuels produced in the US have been substantially desulfurized to levels of 15 parts per million or less.